clb953/KMOChanges2806/19c/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://upload.wikimedia.org/wikipedia/commons/e/ec/L._Wain%27s_kaleidoscope_cat_II.jpg)

 Louis Wain, illustrator of cats, lived for many years in Westgate on Sea.
+He was born in Clerkenwell in London on 5 August 1860, and by his own account, had a strange childhood.

 ## Ann Walker (1803-1854)